kristianfreeman/kristianfreeman.com/src/content/blog/unofficial-threads-api.md

 ---
-title: 'How to use the unofficial Threads API (with code samples)'
+title: "How to use the unofficial Threads API (with code samples)"
 description: ""
-pubDate: 'Jul 16 2023'
+pubDate: "Jul 16 2023"
 tags:
   - archive
 ---

-[Threads](https://threads.net) is [Facebook](https://7.dev/tag/facebook/)‘s new social media platform similar to Twitter.
+[Threads](https://threads.net) is [Facebook](/tag/facebook/)‘s new social media platform similar to Twitter.
 In this blog post, I’ll show you how to interact with the private API via a Python package called `threads-net` (check it out [here](https://github.com/dmytrostriletskyi/threads-net)).

-*Note that this API is private, and this package is a reverse engineered implementation of how to access and interact with it.
+_Note that this API is private, and this package is a reverse engineered implementation of how to access and interact with it.
 You can lose access to your Threads/Instagram account by using this.
-You have been warned!*
+You have been warned!_

 The below instructions all use the command-line.
 First, make sure you have Python installed: